yuyatinnefeld/prometheus/PCA/exam-mock-answer.md

 - ELK stack is a push-based system, used for collecting, processing, storing, and visualizing log data.
 - Prometheus is a pull-based time-series database and monitoring system specifically designed for monitoring dynamic cloud-native environments.
 - numeric time-series data point
+- An exemplar is a specific trace representative of measurement taken in a given time interval.

 ### Prometheus Fundamentals (20%)
 - promtool